rentry/rentry.github.io/_posts/2024-03-08-jeep-catalog.md

 ![Two photos in one, with the left showing a tag that reads Army shirt gov't issued, and tailored exclusively, and the right side showing a patch with the number 15 and wings extending from a white star with a red circle in the middle]({{ '/assets/images/insta/bef57cfa51adb99e18592f5f68b468c2.jpg' | relative_url }}#float)

 As it turns out, I—like many of my advancing age—had a grandfather whose service in the Army Air Corps united an entire country around a common cause.
-That commitment still stands as an emblem of solidarity that seems impossibly antiquated now, but I have in safe keeping my grandfather's wool shirts (with accompanying patches) to remind me of said solidarity and sacrifice.
+That commitment still stands as an emblem of solidarity that seems impossibly antiquated now, but I have in safe keeping my grandfather's wool shirts (with accompanying patches) to remind me of that solidarity and sacrifice.
 Once upon a time.

 ![Two books, one out of focus vaguely with the title Wartime Jeeps, and the in-focus book in green also with the title Wartime Jeeps and WW2 jeeps also visible with a vehicle, the jeep, below in olive drab paint]({{ 'assets/images/2024-jeep-catalog-4.jpg' | relative_url }})